jic-dtool/dtool/docs/source/installation_notes.rst

 Installation notes
 ==================

-Dtool is a Python package that is pip installable.
+dtool is a Python package that is pip installable.

 Make sure that ``pip``, ``setputools`` and ``wheel`` are up to date.
 This is a requirement of one of the dependencies (``ruamel.yaml``).